National Lavender Day is June 29. In honor of this widely celebrated holiday, I deemed it time to share some timely tips on growing lovely lavender.

 No matter what species of lavender you plant, native lavender or European species, lavender adds refreshing fragrance to your living spaces, both indoors and out.

 No matter what species of lavender you plant, you’ll be living green.
-Growing your own lavender reduces lavender imported from half a globe away, usually southeastern Europe.
+Growing your own reduces the need for lavender imported from half a globe away, usually southeastern Europe.

 What do you think?!